 ALTER DATABASE database_name new_buffer_pool;

-You can modify the parameters (criteria) of an user defined function.
+You can modify the parameters (criteria) of a user-defined function.

 ALTER FUNCTION GET_TABLE